-The task of the OPCW is to monitor compliance with the Convention, ensuring its' implementation and to providing a forum for consultation and cooperation among the States parties, which are de facto members of the Organization (Art.
+The task of the OPCW is to ensure the implementation of the Convention and to provide a forum for consultation and cooperation among the States parties, which are de facto members of the Organization (Art.
 VIII.1-2).
 The Technical Secretariat of the OPCW, which has its headquarters in The Hague, is responsible for carrying out the verification measures and providing technical assistance to the States parties in implementing the provisions of the Convention (Art.
-VIII.37 ff.).
+VIII.3 and VIII.37ff.).

-Each State Party must designate or establish a national authority to serve as the national focal point for effective liaison with the OPCW (Art.
+Each State party must designate or establish a National Authority to serve as the national focal point for effective liaison with the OPCW (Art.
 VII.4).
-The national authority will play a key role in the implementation of the Convention.
+The National Authority will play a key role in the implementation of the Convention.
 The definition of its mandate, structure and powers of execution is left to the discretion of the State.